Runlines In Baseball and Pucklines in Hockey

 Keep in mind that in baseball, the runline-to-moneyline correlation will vary depending on who is favored and where the game is played.
 Remember, the home team won’t bat in the bottom of the ninth inning if they’re ahead, so the runline price takes that into account.

 Alternate Lines – Spreads, Runlines, Pucklines

 Alternate lines are for the bold and the beautiful.
-That’s right, if you have some courage in your system and you’re a good handicapper, you can find some good value with alternate lines.
+That’s right; if you have some courage in your system and a good handicapper, you can find value with alternate lines.

-Alternate lines allow you to give away runs or points (on the spread) in order to receive a better payout.
-For example, in baseball, the team that is favored will always be -1.5 on the runline.
+Alternate lines allow you to give away runs or points (on the spread) to receive a better payout.
+For example, in baseball, the favored team will always be -1.5 on the runline.
 But if you want to bet an alternate runline, you could take the favorite +1.5.
-Of course, in that case, you’re really expected to win, so that will cost you.
+Of course, in that case, you’re expected to win, so that will cost you.
 On the flip side, you could take the underdog – the team that is not expected to win – and lay 1.5 with them.
-All of the sudden that spikes your payout because that team wasn’t expected to win, but you’re betting them not just to win but win by two.
+All of a sudden, that spikes your payout because that team wasn’t expected to win, but you’re betting them not just to win but win by two.

 The same goes for football.
 Alternate lines are posted each week to give you those options.
 The oddsmakers set the lines a certain way and expect a game to land on a certain number.
 However, we all know that the games don’t play out on paper as they do in reality.
 If you think you’ve got an edge somewhere, you can get an alternate line, change the odds in your favor and try to cash in.
 It’s not a common form of betting.
 However, that’s the strategy of alternate runlines.